nathanielbd/blog/content/posts/algorithm-built-to-fail.md

 ---
 ---

 The key is to consider the scenario where \\(\gcd(a, b)\\) is not 1.
-That would mean the extended Euclidan algorithm fails to compute a modular multiplicative inverse.
+That would mean the extended Euclidean algorithm fails to compute a modular multiplicative inverse.
 We fail to divide when calculating the slope and it is undefined.

 But if \\(\gcd(a, b) = c > 1\\), then \\(c\\) is a number we can use to factor \\(a\\) or \\(b\\), since it divides both!